 Step back into colonial times with a virtual tour of Williamsburg.
 These free virtual field trips take students back in time to see what the early days of America looked like.

 As one of the best virtual tours on this list, students will see places such as the Governor’s Palace, The Capitol, and the Art Museums of Colonial Williamsburg.

-Kids will get to see priceless works of art that represent our nation’s history like never.
+Kids will see priceless works of art that represent our nation’s history like never.
 These showers show the various decorations, historical artifacts, and built-in videos to explain further what is being seen.

 Students even get a bird’s eye view of what they see as it glides into leach place’s in the first place.
 Even better, there are a significant amount of resources available for educators to use in preparation for this virtual tour.

 Before taking your students on a virtual tour, you can introduce them to the town by a historical walking tour of that town.